VenturaNotes/Knowledge/- Topics/Tokenization.md

 ## Synthesis
 -
 ## Source [^1]
 - The process of converting data into a token that represents but does not equal the original data.
-It’s often used in software development for data security, allowing sensitive information to be replaced with non-sensitive equivalents.
+It's often used in software development for data security, allowing sensitive information to be replaced with non-sensitive equivalents.
 	- #question What is a token
 	- #question How is tokenization used in data security
 	- #question What is data security